Written by Preet Banerjee

 There are two main categories when saving money for the future: the very distant future, and the near future.
 During the growing family stage, the very distant future probably means "retirement."
 Many people have a good understanding of why it's important to save for retirement, but when it comes to saving for the near future, it may not be as apparent.

 Saving for the near future is one great way to control your spending.

 Instead of borrowing money for vacations and other larger expenses, where you'll have a set monthly payment after the purchase, switch to saving up set amounts of money per month ahead of time for anything that doesn't grow in value after buying it.
 Instead of paying interest, earn it.

-If you're not regularly going to your $50/month gym, not maxing out your data allotment on your $80/month cell phone plan, and you've forgotten about all the smaller monthly charges for various online services you're subscribed to, it's time to cut them out.
+If you're not regularly going to your $50/month gym, not maxing out your data allotment on your $80/month cell phone plan, and you've forgotten about all the smaller monthly charges for various online services you're subscribed to, it's probably a good time to cut them out.
 You can always sign back up for them if you truly miss them.
-But if you don't, you could find yourself with a lot more financial flexibility month in, and month out.
+But if you don't, you could find yourself with a lot more financial flexibility month in and month out.

-But remember, if you subject yourself to risk when you're younger, you have more time to recover if markets go south.
+But remember, if you subject yourself to risk when you're younger, you have more time to recover if markets drop.
 Suppose your portfolio is down by 10% in a few months.
 That might generate a lot of pessimistic headlines in the news.
 But a 10% drop on a $10,000 portfolio is $1,000.
 That might be less than a paycheque.
 Keeping that perspective in mind might make it easier to stay the course when you're learning about the tradeoffs around investing.
-It's likely that by sticking to your original plan, your portfolio will bounce back to new highs eventually.
+By sticking to your original plan, your portfolio could bounce back to new highs down the road.
 Learning to stomach volatility when you're just starting out can be a very valuable lesson for the long haul.